The Museo del Prado in Madrid: the most fascinating collection of European art in Spain

-The Museo del Prado showcases Spain's finest European art collection
+Madrid's Museo del Prado is Spain's finest art gallery

 Mónica Torres

 Paintings make up the majority of the Museo del Prado's collection, with 7,600 pieces in total.
-The artists exhibited are predominantly Spanish, but the gallery also includes British, German, Italian, French, Flemish and Dutch works.
-Las Meninas by Velázquez is one of the most famous pieces displayed at the museum.
+The artists exhibited are predominantly Spanish, like Goya and Velázquez, but the gallery also includes British, German, Italian, French, Flemish and Dutch works.
+Las Meninas by Velázquez is one of Madrid’s Prado Museum’s most famous paintings.
+It is the jewel of the Prado and one of the main reasons why so many visitors attend room 12 of the museum daily.

-The Museo del Prado has over 900 sculptures from the Renaissance, Classical and Baroque periods as well as various other historical epochs.
-In addition, the Dauphin's Treasure gallery showcases decorative arts taken from the Spanish Royal Collection, including ceramics, Alcora pottery, Andalusian glass, Flemish tapestries and Buen Retiro porcelain.
+The Museo del Prado has over 1,000 sculptures from the Renaissance, Classical and Baroque periods as well as various other historical epochs.
+In addition, the Dauphin's Treasure gallery showcases decorative art taken from the Spanish Royal Collection, including ceramics, Alcora pottery, Andalusian glass, Flemish tapestries and Buen Retiro porcelain.

 Given the size of the museum, visitors will realistically need more than a day to appreciate the full collection of the Museo del Prado.
-Consequently, the museum has organised three primary routes that highlight and focus on the most notable pieces in the collection.
-These routes feature 15 works for one hour trips, 30 for two hour visits and 50 for three hours, so it is advisable to give yourself at least one to two hours to make the most of the museum.
+Consequently, the museum has organized two primary routes that highlight and focus on the most notable pieces in the collection.
+With these routes you can see 15 masterpieces in one hour or a selection of 30 masterpieces to tour the Prado museum in two hours.
+We recommend downloading the plan, which offers detailed information about each work along with its location.

 Check the calendar of exhibitions here.